rajamohan0s/SwiftScrollViews/README.md

  ### Grouping

-  The group of `UITextFields` in an view by setting `textField.returnKeyType != .default || textField.returnKeyType != .next` at last field of that group.
+  The group of `UITextFields` in a view by setting `textField.returnKeyType != .default || textField.returnKeyType != .next` at last field of that group.

 ### Example:
 ```swift